weaddquality/javascript-visual-regression/README.md

 `npm test -g ./examples/<testfile>` for a specific test

+Want to set a specific Spectre URL?
+Set a environment variable named `spectreUrl` with the url, before running the tests.

+Using PowerShell: `$env:spectreUrl = "<url to spectre instance>"; npm test -g ./examples`

+Using bash: `spectreUrl=<url to spectre instance> npm test -g ./examples`

 ## Run tests with jenkins
 you need jenkins installed with pipeline plugins